What to expect: school-age play and games

 Your child will mature and develop a lot at 6-9 years.
 You can help this process just by playing with your child.

-For example, play and games with simple rules can help your child get used to the more formal learning structures that she’ll experience at school.
+For example, play and games with simple rules can help your child get used to the more formal learning structures that she’s experiencing at school.
 This kind of play also teaches your child about taking turns, which is important for making and keeping friends.

 At this age, your child might develop new hobbies and interests through play.
 For example, your child might start to read more and really enjoy books and magazines about things that interest him – motorbikes, horses, bugs and more.
 These kinds of activities encourage your child to keep following his own interests and learn for himself.

-Even though your child will probably enjoy the new adventure of school, she’ll still need your guidance and support to deal with any worries or concerns that come up.
-Playing with your child will help keep the lines of communication open.
+Even though your child will probably enjoy the new adventure of school, he’ll still need your guidance and support to deal with any worries or concerns that come up.
+Playing with your child will help to keep the lines of communication open.

 When it comes to play and your school-age child, keep the focus on having a good time, rather than on learning.
 Let your child take the lead with play.
 Learning follows naturally when play is fun.